gautamhazari/.net_server_side_library/mobile-connect-demos/README.md

-# GSMA MobileConnect .Net SDK Demos
+# GSMA MobileConnect .Net server side Demos

 - These demos should provide full example code for completing the authorization flow of MobileConnect
 - Demo code is only for example purposes